Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/verbose static assert.md

 VSA_template_parameter_pack_data\<typeList,containerT> requires two template parameters:
 - typeList must be a verbose_static_assertNS::detail::mp_list, which contains the template parameters of T, any parameter that is a value must be converted to a type using the type verbose_static_assertNS::detail::valueAsType.
-All template parameters must be in the same order as the are in T<br>
+All template parameters must be in the same order as the are in T.<br>
-- containerT is a the template type of T. As containerT is somewhat optional, as their is no generic way to pass a template template parameter, so containerT can be a the type T itself, or a complete type of the template T with specific parameters, or any other complete type, such as void.
+- containerT is a the template type of T. containerT is somewhat optional, as their is no generic way to pass a template template parameter, so containerT can be a the type T itself, or a complete type of the template T with specific parameters, or any other complete type, such as void.
 What containerT will be is dependent on the context of where the translator will be used.<br>

 Inside the namespace verbose_static_assertNS there are two basic translators:<br>